Digital Currencies as Probate Assets

 No, some property does not become part of the deceased owner’s probate estate.
 For example, trust assets pass to heirs according to the terms of the trust.
 Some property may be titled in a way that passes the property interest directly to a co-owner or to an heir.
 Financial accounts and insurance policies typically allow account holders to name beneficiaries to receive their accounts without the need for probate.
 However, digital currency accounts typically do not offer this option.
 The owner of the digital currencies can and should make them part of their estate plan.

-How will the personal representative deal with digital currencies as probate assets?
+How will the personal representative deal with digital currency as a probate asset?

 Like all probate assets, the personal representative should locate digital currencies and protect them.
 In addition, the estate may keep or sell the digital currencies.
 Of course, the personal representative has to be able to access the digital currency and know how the decedent wanted them to be handled.